|

 Birds

-& Nature Tours
+during Focus On Nature Tours

-1992 thru 2010
+1992 thru 2015

-(during land-birding tours
+during land-birding tours

-& offshore pelagic trips)
+and offshore pelagic trips

-(during the months of May,
+during the months of May,

 June,

-July, August, September)
+July, August, September

-List compiled by Armas Hill
+A List of North Carolina Birds by Armas Hill

 The numbers following the bird